tensorflow/swift-apis/CONTRIBUTING.md

   - If required, replace variable names from Python docs to reflect the Swift code.
   For example: `y_true` and `y_predict` in TensorFlow 2.x API docs will become `expected` and `predicted` in Swift for TensorFlow, respectively.
-* When you contribute a new feature to Swift for TensorFlow, the maintenance burden is (by default) transferred to the Swift to TensorFlow team.
-This means that the benefit of the contribution must be compared against the cost of maintaining the feature.

 ## Community